fuyuncat/rquery/README.md

    - replace(str,sub1,sub2) : Normal function.
 Replace all sub1 in a string with sub2.<br />
    - regreplace(str,pattern,sub) : Normal function.
 Replace all regular pattern in a string with sub (capturing group supported).<br />
    - regmatch(str,pattern,sub) : Normal function.
 Return an expression including the capturing groups matched a regular pattern.
 Use {N} to stand for the matched groups<br />
-   - Comparestr(str1,str2) : Normal function.
+   - comparestr(str1,str2) : Normal function.
 Compare str1 to str2, case sensitive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
-   - NocaseComparestr(str1,str2) : Normal function.
+   - nocaseComparestr(str1,str2) : Normal function.
 Compare str1 to str2, case insensive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
    - countword(str,[ingnore_quoters]) : Normal function.
 Get the number of word in a string.
 Any substring separated by space/tab/newline/punctuation marks will be count as a word. if ingnore_quoters (in pairs, e.g. ''"") provided, the whole string between quoters will be counted as one word<br />
    - getword(str,wordnum,[ingnore_quoters]) : Normal function.
 Get a word specified sequence number in a string.
 Any substring separated by space/tab/newline/punctuation marks will be count as a word. if ingnore_quoters (in pairs, e.g. ''"") provided, the whole string between quoters will be counted as one word<br />
    - trimleft(str[,char][,repeat(1|0)]) : Normal function.
 Trim all char from left of the string, if char is not provided, all space (including tab) will be trimmed.<br />
    - trimright(str[,char][,repeat(1|0)]) : Normal function.
 Trim all char from right of the string, if char is not provided, all space (including tab) will be trimmed.<br/>
    - trim(str[,char][,repeat(1|0]) : Normal function.
 Trim all char from the string, if char is not provided, all space (including tab) will be trimmed.<br/>
+   - comparenum(num1,num2) : Normal function.
+Compare two numbers, return -1 if num1 less than num2, return 0 if num1 equal to num2, return 1 if num1 greater than num2<br />
+   - comparedate(date1,date2[,dateformat]) : Normal function.
+Compare two dates, return -1 if date1 less than date2, return 0 if date1 equal to date2, return 1 if date1 greater than date2. date1 and date2 should have the same dateformat.<br />
    - datatype(expr) : Normal function.
 Return the date type of the expression.<br/>
    - toint(str) : Normal function.
 Conver a string to integer.<br/>
    - tolong(str) : Normal function.
 Conver a string to long.<br/>